ArpitBansal87/curriculum-authoring-tool/README.md

     to load the JSON to create the structure again
  - [x] No backend used
  - [x] UI features Eg. tooltips
- - [ ] Row actions - Move

-## Features yet to implement
+## TODO
-- Drag and drop feature which user can move chapter heading subheading.
+-  Drag and drop feature which user can move chapter heading subheading
+-  Nesting with *n* number of sub children
+-  Testing

 ## Downloaded API Format
 ```